sjp38/linux/Documentation/admin-guide/mm/damon/usage.rst

     100     1920615

 Without any option, it shows the distribution of the working set sizes as above.
-Basically it shows 0th, 25th, 50th, 75th, and 100th percentile and average of the measured working set sizes in the access pattern records.
-In this case, the working set size was zero for 75th percentile but 1,920,615 bytes in max and 66,228 bytes in average.
+It shows 0th, 25th, 50th, 75th, and 100th percentile and the average of the measured working set sizes in the access pattern records.
+In this case, the working set size was zero for 75th percentile but 1,920,615 bytes in max and 66,228 bytes on average.

 By setting the sort key of the percentile using '--sortby', you can show how the working set size has chronologically changed.
 For example::